ryanmcg86/budget-tracker/README.md

 Fetches candidate transactions from all connected accounts since a given date, deduplicates against already-imported rows (by Plaid transaction ID), and filters out internal transfers (`_filter_internal_transfers`) and purchase/refund pairs (`_filter_refund_pairs`).
 Returns `{ candidates, filtered_out }`.

 **`POST /api/plaid/lookup-profiles`**
 Given a list of transaction descriptions, returns the existing category and tag profile for each: `unique`, `conflict`, or `none`.
 Used during import to auto-apply or prompt for resolution.
+Uses `STRING_AGG` (PostgreSQL) to aggregate tag names per transaction.

 **`POST /api/plaid/lookup-shared-profiles`**
 Given a list of transaction descriptions, returns the most recent shared-expense split profile for each.
 Used during import to pre-fill split configuration for recurring shared transactions.